PecPocket/PecPocket/backend/Backend Documentation.md

     }
     {
       "code" : 200,
-      "auth" : x
+      "Auth" : x
     }
-    x depends on the auth level of the user, provided by the backend database auth 0 -> Student
+    x depends on the Auth level of the user, provided by the backend database Auth 0 -> Student
-    auth 1 -> CR
+    Auth 1 -> CR
-    auth 2 -> Secretary/Joint Secretary of Club/Society
+    Auth 2 -> Secretary/Joint Secretary of Club/Society

-    The password is hashed before storing in the database.
+    The Password is hashed before storing in the database.

     eg
     http://127.0.0.1:5000/signup -- [POST]
     body -
     {
       "SID" : 19103096,
-      "password" : "testpwd"
+      "Password" : "testpwd"
     }

     returns -
     {
       "code" : 200,
-      "auth" : 1
+      "Auth" : 1
     }